Jieho Lee

 Jieho Lee (born 1973) is a filmmaker from New York City.
 He graduated from Wesleyan University in 1995, receiving a double degree in Cinema Studies and the College of Letters.
 He received an M.B.A. from the Harvard Business School.
-His film, A Nursery Tale (1999), won the Special Jury Award at the Florida Film Festival for Best Short.
+His short film A Nursery Tale (1999) won the Special Jury Award at the Florida Film Festival for Best Short.